DemianMtz1/HTJ-ABInBev-Articles/README.md

 Developer documentation can be found in the [Project Wiki](https://github.com/DemianMtz1/HTJ-ABInBev-Articles/wiki/Dependencies)

 You could run the application without install the project, you just need an android device and install expo application.
-Once, you installed expo you need to scan the next [QR](https://expo.io/@demianmtz1/abArticles). **To got a better experience I'll recommend you run the project in your local on an IOS Device.**
+Once, you installed expo you need to scan the next [QR](https://expo.io/@demianmtz1/abArticles). **To get a better experience I'll recommend you run the project in your local on an IOS Device.**